noacs-io/student-onboarding/project-timeline.md

 - Join the team on [Discord](https://discord.gg/CFEY2RUUDX) and say hello.
 This is where you will receive your server login details.
+- Create a PDF of the [expectations](./expectations.md), digitally sign it, and ask your supervisors to do the same.
 - Setup your coding environment
   - Create a [GitHub](https://github.com/) account and login
   - Fork your project repo from noacs to your own account by